 Overview: In this activity, your students can express their own views about forests, and then can explore different perspectives by reading excerpts from the writings of different authors.

-If you are interested in using the PLT materials in your classroom, but have not completed the PLT Educator training session, contact your state PLT office at: www.ala.plt.org.
-You may also obtain PLT information from the Alabama Forestry Association at:
+If you are interested in using the PLT materials in your classroom, but have not completed the PLT Educator training session, contact your state PLT office for information and assistance or go to their web site www.plt.org.